aisayo/client-side-routing/notes.md

 3. Wrap component being rendered to DOM with `Router`:
     `ReactDOM.render((<Router></Router>))`

+- This need to go around any part of the app that is going to use routing

 4. Use `Route` to define route and component associated with route:
     `<Route path="/" component={Home} />`